MediaevalPersonDiscoveryTask/Baseline2015/SubComponent/SpeakingFace/README.md

  - `idx`: indexes of the video files (.MPG.idx), to convert frame number of the video.avi read with opencv to timestamp [frameID typeFrame positionInTheVideo timestamp]
  - `idxPath`: path to the idx file
  - `faceTrackPositionPath`: face tracks position in each frame (.facetrack) [frameID xmin ymin width height]
- - `facePositionReferencePath`: face postion in the reference (.position) [frameStart endFrame annotatedFrame personName role pointsPosition]
+ - `facePositionReference`: face position in the reference (.position) [frameStart endFrame annotatedFrame personName role pointsPosition]
  - `speakerSegmentationReferencePath`: path to manual speaker segmentation (.atseg)
  - `speechTurnSegmentation`: speech turn segmentation (.mdtm)
  - `probaSpeakingFace` probability that a face track speaks (.mat) [st faceID probability]